 Mike Biskup

-“I turn on some music or an audiobook, grab a brush or pencil and start making shapes, lines, buildings, people, plants, things… I move a little faster than I can think and the picture seems to start making itself.
+“I turn on some music, grab a brush or pencil and start making shapes, lines, buildings, people, plants, things… I move a little faster than I can think and the picture seems to start making itself.
 I almost never have any idea what the completed painting will look like.
 This inspires me, because I like surprises.
 About a third of the way into each painting, I think it's terrible.
 I keep going and things almost always start looking better.
 When everything flows together nicely and the energy of it appears to be at its peak, I’m finished.
 Then I seal it in wax and frame it in wood.
+I’m inspired by architecture, nature, my community and my Faith.”

 Visit Mike’s website for more info: www.mikebiskup.com